When transferring a chemical from the original container:

 - Know the high hazard material restrictions for your building.

-- Some hazardous materials may not be used in buildings without sprinklers (e.g., pyrophoric material – alkyllithiums, alkylzincs, alkylmagnesiums, diborane, arsine, phospine, etc.).
+- Some hazardous materials may not be used in buildings that are not equipped with sprinklers (e.g., pyrophoric material – alkyllithiums, alkylzincs, alkylmagnesiums, diborane, arsine, phospine, etc.).

 - Maintain Class D fire extinguishers for work with flammable metals.
 These types of materials react violently with water!